kwk/llvm-build-standalone/README.md

 the `*.sample` file in that directory, just copy that and remove the extension `*.sample`.

-Run `make start` to do everything in one go.
+Run `make all` to do everything in one go.

 ## Start and stop